kovidgoyal/kitty/docs/graphics-protocol.rst

 emulator must understand pixel data in three formats, 24-bit RGB, 32-bit RGBA and PNG.
 This is specified using the ``f`` key in the control data. ``f=32`` (which is the default) indicates 32-bit RGBA data and ``f=24`` indicates 24-bit RGB data and ``f=100`` indicates PNG data.
-The PNG format is supported for convenience and a compact way of transmitting paletted images.
+The PNG format is supported for convenience as a compact way of transmitting paletted images.

 RGB and RGBA data